 From the top menu, select EDIT (Lightroom on Mac) > Catalog Settings… Go to the General tab and click the SHOW button.
 This will take you to the directory where the Lightroom catalog resides.

 You will need to copy the catalog file to your new computer.

 The directory contains a massive amount of information related to your Lightroom Catalog.
-It stores all the develop presets, import and export presets, metadata presets, keyword sets and so forth.
+It stores import and export presets, metadata presets, keyword sets, and so forth.
 If you do not import all the configuration information to your new installation, it can take weeks or even months to recreate it.
 Importing the directory is an essential step of the migrating process.

-In my case, I use one catalog organization and prefer to store all my configuration files and presets next to my catalog file.
-This helps me localize all catalog related data in a single location, but it also means that the settings and presets cannot be shared across multiple catalogs.
+In my case, I use one catalog organization and all my configuration files are located next to my catalog file.

-You must copy the entire Lightroom Settings folder to a new computer and place them in a new catalog folder or a new Lightroom installation directory.
+You must copy the entire Lightroom Settings folder to a new computer and place them in a new catalog folder.

 Step 5: Re-link the New Catalog with the Photo Library